 The in and out hammering action also clears the dust as it’s also rotating the bit.
 This makes drilling faster and way more efficient than a normal drill.

 Two types of hammer drills are available, corded & cordless.
-Depending on your work environment, you can opt for the battery-powered aka cordless hammer drills or if you want more power and don’t have any issue with portability, you may go for the corded one.
+Depending on your work environment, you can opt for the battery-powered aka cordless.
+If you want more power and don’t have any issue with portability, you may go for the corded one.